 a dioecious perennial herb of 0.3-1m in height, commonly seen in

 grasslands, paths between paddies, or roadsides.
 Leaves are

-approximately 10cm in length, in a long-oblong-like lanceolate shape,
+approximately 10cm long, in a long-oblong-like lanceolate shape,

 with the bases generally sagittate; the grounds of the upper parts

 embrace stems.
 Stem's tips emerge racemes conically and set many

 small, about 3mm across flowers in them.
 The female flower's inner

 perianth lobes become significant in a wing way, embracing achenes.
-Bloom time: May-August.